 Universal Studios Japan

-The anticipated Super Nintendo World is set to open in 2020 at Universal Studios Japan.
+The anticipated Super Nintendo World is set to open summer 2020 at Universal Studios Japan.
 While there is no exact date yet, there’s a good chance it’ll open before the summer games (this is just a guess).
-If you’re planning a trip to Universal Studios Japan, you’ll want to read our free guide to help you plan!
+Learn more about Universal Studios Japan here.

 In the end, it depends on your situation and how you’d like to experience Japan.
 If you do decide to visit this wonderful country in 2020, I recommend planning and booking hotels and Airbnb as far in advance as possible.
 This way you’re not left disappointed or missing out on something because it’s fully booked.